collective/collective.developermanual/source/content/creating.rst

 ========================

 Factory type information (FTI) is responsible for content creation in the portal.
-It is independend from content type (Archetypes, Dexteriry) subsystems.
+It is independent from content type (Archetypes, Dexterity) subsystems.

 .. warning::